Long Term Disability Lawyer Nick Ortiz Helps You Get The Disability Benefits You Are Owed

 We Don’t Get Paid Unless You Do

 We handle most long-term disability claims on a contingency fee basis, meaning that we charge a percentage of the amount recovered.
 It is contingent in that you owe us nothing if there is no recovery.
-If your internal administrative appeal is successful, we charge a percentage only of the back pay that is owed, and nothing on your future monthly benefits.
+If your internal administrative appeal is successful, we charge a percentage of the back pay that is owed and a percentage of future monthly benefits for 12 months.
 We also advance costs and expenses.

 What Will a Long-Term Disability Attorney Do for You?